-Head up to the 14th floor of The Hoxton's Southwark hotel and gaze out at the stunning views from Seabird, a seafood restaurant with one of London's longest oyster lists.
-Enjoy the selection of sea-to-table offerings and choose a refreshing beverage from the extensive drinks menu.
+Head up to the 14th floor of The Hoxton,Southwark hotel and gaze out at the stunning views from Seabird, a seafood restaurant with one of London's longest oyster lists.
+Enjoy the selection of sea-to-table offerings, including Mediterranean-inspired small plates plus treats from the plancha and charcoal grill.

 Enjoy views over the City of London from a different perspective at Coq d'Argentand its penthouse on top of No. 1 Poultry.
 The venue's stylish roof terrace and beautifully manicured gardens make it an ideal upmarket alfresco destination.
 Once you've taken a few photos, choose from a menu of classic French dishes with contemporary flavours.

-Boundary Rooftopboasts a large rooftop terrace, with an outdoor bar, a grill restaurant, and a designer garden with grape-producing vines.
+Boundary Rooftopboasts a large rooftop terrace, with an outdoor bar, grill restaurant, and designer garden with grape-producing vines.
 With 360-degree views over Canary Wharf, The Gherkin and the rooftops of east London, the terrace also has a weatherproof pergola, allowing it to stay open all year.